 Here are a few ways the office has changed over time

 In offices of the 1960s right through to the 1980s, minimalist furniture was there to perform its function and that was all.
-From the 1990s, organisations began to get more adventurous with their furniture, and while still practical, it also served the purpose of providing an attractive aesthetic to the once-mundane appearance of the office.
+From the 1990s, organisations began to get more adventurous with their furniture and, while still practical, it served the purpose of providing an attractive aesthetic to the once-mundane appearance of the office.

 By the 1980s and into the 1990s, desk surfaces had become more personalised with the inclusion of brightly coloured file storage boxes.
-Nowadays, while there’s still use for storage units and boxes for paperwork and books, office spaces enjoy clutter-free desks as most paperwork can be saved electronically.
+While there is still use for storage units and boxes for paperwork and books, modern office spaces enjoy clutter-free desks as most paperwork can be saved electronically.